Richard-M-Sullivan/matchTacToe/README_V2_CURRENT.md

 has been created.

 The file in this case represents a box, and what is inside of the file represents the beads.
-In each file we will have a list of numbers representing for each item in the list a different move, and the number of each item is the number of beads that are present for that move.
+In each file we will have a list of numbers representing, for each item in the list, a different move, and the number of each item is the number of beads that are present for that move.
 To select a bead we add up all of the beads to get a total count, which is the max value for a generated random number.
 We then subtract each number from the random one until we reach